 At the same time, the widespread availability of these new tools raises some interesting questions about disclosure and transparency.
-We know the Obama Girl loves Barack, but we don’t have a clue who she is or what her motives are.
+For example, we know the Obama Girl loves Barack, but we don’t have a clue who she is or what her motives are.
 From one perspective, she’s helping the candidate gain exposure with a young demographic.
-From another perspective, she might be doing just as much harm to the candidate among voters who see the video as frivolous — and depending on who produced the video, that may be the purpose.
+From another perspective, she might be harming the candidate among voters who see the video as frivolous — depending on who produced the video, that may be the goal.

 On television, viewers have some idea of who produced any given advertisement.
-The rules regarding traditional political ads require financial disclosure and a statement indicating the message has been endorsed by the candidate.
+The rules regarding traditional political ads require financial disclosure and a statement by the candidate indicating they endorse the message.

-The rise in grassroots campaign activities online raises a number of interesting questions:
+The rise in grassroots campaign activities online raises several interesting questions:

-- What regulations, if any, govern the use of new media tools like web video, podcasts, blogs, social networks, and virtual worlds for the dissemination of political messages?
+- What regulations govern the use of new media tools like web videos, podcasts, blogs, social networks, and virtual worlds to disseminate political messages?

 - The Internet’s reach effectively turns local elections into global campaigns.
-What level of foreign involvement is allowed in US elections?
+But, what level of foreign involvement is allowed in US elections?

-- What rules apply when a grassroots campaign effort is adopted by an official campaign?
+- What rules apply when an official campaign adopts a grassroots campaign effort?

 Since I’m not a lawyer or expert on federal election laws, I set out to seek advice from an experienced professional.
 As a result, I spent much of the last two weeks calling and emailing attorneys, trying to determine what rules apply to politically active netizens.

-My search led me to Adam C. Bonin, a Philadelphia based attorney who participated in the FEC regulatory hearings, which eventually lead to the passage of new laws governing online political activities.
-During those hearings, Adam represented Markos Moulitsas, Matt Stoller, Atrios, and other high profile political bloggers.
-If anyone knows about Federal Election laws as they apply to the Internet, it’s Adam.
+My search led me to Adam C. Bonin, a Philadelphia-based attorney who participated in the FEC regulatory hearings, which eventually led to the passage of new laws governing online political activities.
+During those hearings, Adam represented Markos Moulitsas, Matt Stoller, Atrios, and other high-profile political bloggers.
+So if anyone knows about Federal Election laws as they apply to the Internet, it’s Adam.

 Adam explained that, as of March 2006, the FEC had made broad exemptions for political speech online.
 The result is that individuals are free to use a range of social media tools to organize grassroots campaign efforts with almost no oversight, disclosure, or reporting requirements.

-At first glance, these rules seem odd because new media has a much broader reach than traditional media, but Adam explains the rules are quite logical in the context of the role that Federal Election laws are designed to play in the US political process,
+At first glance, these rules seem odd because new media has a much broader reach than traditional media, but Adam explains the rules are pretty logical in the context of the role that Federal Election laws play in the US political process,

 “Campaign finance law is supposed to regulate money.
 That’s the whole point.
 We want to stem the ability of money to influence how legislators operate.